Log management with Logrotate

 SELinux support: yes

-The output indicates which tools Logrotate uses for log compression and notifications, as well as the path to the state file, which stores the rotation history.
+The output shows which tools Logrotate uses for compression and notifications, along with the path to the state file that tracks rotation history.

-The Logrotate configuration has a hierarchical structure.
-Global default parameters are set in the main configuration file /etc/logrotate.conf,
+Logrotate uses a hierarchical configuration structure.
+Global defaults are set in /etc/logrotate.conf, while per-application settings live in /etc/logrotate.d/.

 # rotate log files weekly